 Myer Search Products

-So to compare online shopping at Myer to The Iconic, let’s aim to find and buy the same product.
+To compare online shopping at Myer to The Iconic, let’s aim to find and buy the same product.

 Here we search on Converse.
 We get 57 search results.
 But luckily, the one we’re looking for shows up second in the list.
+Easy.

 The first thing notice is it’s $10 cheaper than The Iconic.
 Remember, with online shopping price is still a huge factor.
 And that $10 saving’s got our interest.